docQodly/docs/docs/studio/design-webforms/states.md

 The **Conditional State** activates when predefined conditions are met, unlike the Normal State.
 These conditions are based on criteria such as privilege levels or data source value changes.
 The state changes dynamically, triggered or deactivated according to the evaluation of these conditions as TRUE or FALSE.

 :::info
-For additional details on how to implement the Conditional State, please refer to the [Implementing Conditional States](#implementing-conditional-states) section.
+For additional details on how to implement the Conditional State, please refer to the [Conditional States](./conditionalStates.md) section.
 :::